-Oregon is the first state to authorize medical aid in dying, and where the Oregon Death with Dignity Act has been in effect and practiced without flaw for nearly two decades.
+Oregon is the first state to authorize medical aid in dying, and Oregon’s Death with Dignity Act has been in effect and practiced, without flaw, for nearly two decades.

 Oregon Right to Die, a political action committee founded in 1993, wrote and subsequently passed the Oregon Death with Dignity Act.
 Compassion & Choices President Barbara Coombs Lee coauthored Oregon’s pioneering law.
 She, with Dr. Peter Goodwin and Elvin Sinnard, were the “chief petitioners” of the Act.
 Barbara was the chief spokesperson through two statewide campaigns, in 1994 and 1997.